Prescription Drug Benefit

-- If you don't use a Vanderbilt pharmacy, use a pharmacy in the Navitus network.
+- Use a pharmacy in the Navitus network.
 The Navitus website has listings and maps of participating pharmacies in your area, including 24-hour pharmacies.

 Have a conversation with your doctor.
 Let him or her know that cost is a concern for you.
 Ask these questions:

 - Are there medications available that work the same but cost less?

 - Are there generic drugs that will work the same as my brand-name drugs?

 - Is there an older version of the drug that would be just as effective but is less expensive?

 - Is pill splitting an option?